halfbrained/cuda_lsp/readme/options_description.md

     * false - changes to the documents are sent to server after edit and a short delay (default)
     * true - sent only before requests (will delay server's analysis)

-* enable_mouse_hover - when 'false' - 'hover' only acessible via a command
+* enable_mouse_hover - when 'false' - 'hover' only accessible via a command

 * hover_dlg_max_lines - hover dialog max lines number, default is 10